Ada-Developers-Academy/LessonPlanning/lessons/classes.md

 * Read Chapter 2 (stuff you know) and Chapter 3 (stuff you know, plus some new ideas) in Beginning Ruby.

 ### Attributions
-Overview, Personal Chef, and Advanced Strings are from JumpStart Lab's [Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html).
+Overview (modified), Personal Chef, and Advanced Strings are from JumpStart Lab's [Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html).